thiagomides/cs_binary/README.md

       -h, --help            show this help message and exit.
-      -p PORT, --port PORT  port number to listen up -a IP, --address 		address number to listen up --no-keep-alive       connections are  considered persistent unless a --no-keep-alive header is included --directory BIN       path to binary file(s)
+      -p PORT, --port PORT  port number to listen up -a IP, --address 		address number to listen up --no-keep-alive       connections are considered persistent unless a --no-keep-alive is included --directory BIN       path to binary file(s)
       --command   STR       customize chapter command (see README)